chef-boneyard/chef-web-docs-2016/step_analytics_rules/step_analytics_rules_listen_on_port.rst

        status != "success"
      then
-       alert:error("Encrypt all non-console administrative access such as browser/Web-based management tools.") notify("security-team@financialcore.com", "A machine is listening for connections on port 23!") end end
+       alert:error("Encrypt all non-console administrative access such as browser/Web-based management tools.") notify("some_alias", "A machine is listening for connections on port 23!") end end